 - 4x more efficient: Have you ever wondered why the postman and garbageman have to stop at every house, then turn around and go back along the other side?
-In this design, we have all the post, garbage and recycle on one side of the road.
+In this design, we have all the street posts, garbage and recycle pick-up on one side of the road.
 Neighbors can also share a spot between properties.
 This makes everything 4x easier and faster.
 This is one of my favorite features.

 - Safer easier roads: As a driver or pedestrian, this design with one-way traffic flow and one-sided parking eliminates about half the hazards.
 Drivers and pedestrians only have to look one way before crossing the road.
 And they no longer have to worry about colliding with oncoming traffic, while avoiding bicyclists, car doors, or illegally parked vehicles.

 - Bike and pedestrian lanes: This features a protected bike lane separated by traffic calming devices and a dedicated sidewalk for pedestrians even further removed from harm’s way.
 This creates 3 lanes of traffic: one for car, bike and pedestrian, rather than 2 for cars, and 2 for pedestrians.